marchbox/form-error/proposal.md

 | `<template>` | Yes | Matching `validity` attribute | The `<template>`’s content |
 | Text | (Ignored) | Always `customError` | Author’s text content |

-If multiple `<error>` elements associated to the same form control meet the same condition, the last `<error>` element would be activated.
+If multiple `<error>` elements associated to the same form control meet the display content condition, the last `<error>` element will be shown.

 ### Accessibility

 * The element has an implicit ARIA Role: ==TODO: Check ARIA spec on which role is appropriate==
 * When the element is associated with a form control element by the `for` attribute, e.g. `<error for="my-input">…</error>`, the element is automatically added to the form element’s `ariaDescribedByElements` array ==TODO: this might need to be updated to `aria-errormessage` related property==
 * The element has an implicit `aria-live` value as `assertive`, this can be overridden by author by explicitly adding an `aria-live` attribute

-### Attributes

-* Global attributes
-* `for`: value is `IDREF`, referencing the associated form control element
-* `validity`: a DOMTokenList of built-in validities
-	* when defined, the `<error>` element will only display its content when the associated form control element has the matching validity
-	* when absent, the `<error>` element will display the built-in validation messages when the associated form control is invalid

 ### DOM Interface